Expunge Oklahoma criminal records | Fast and Affordable, with Payment plan options

-Most attorneys in Oklahoma charge over $1000 to file an expungement!
+Most attorneys in Oklahoma charge over $2000 (not including costs) to file an expungement in Oklahoma County!

-In fact, it is not uncommon for many of our peers in the legal profession to charge between $1200 to $1500 for a simple expungement.
-And these fees do not include any of the filling fees.
+In fact, it is not uncommon for many of our peers in the legal profession to charge between $2500 to $5000 – not including filing fees or costs — for a simple expungement.

 Why other Attorneys do not advertise their prices